smolquants/papr-review-2023-02/NOTES.md

 implicitly incorporate the risk free rate in the no arb strategy above.

-Notice, if `f_perp` also incorporates the interest rate component, like on BitMEX, then when using the LSD, should expect PAPR funding rates to be the funding rate on the perp (adjusted for risk-free) divided by `LTV` if using wstETH as the quote, since the no arb strategy would produce
+Notice, if `f_perp` also incorporates the interest rate component, like on BitMEX, then when using the LSD, should expect PAPR funding rates to be the funding rate on the perp adjusted for risk-free (i.e. apetite for NFT leverage thru the perp) divided by `LTV` if using wstETH as the quote, since the no arb strategy would produce

 ```
 f'_papr = (f_perp - r) / LTV